apetrova88/tuichalange/readme.md

 To execute smoke test on local environment type in command line command -
 mvn test -Dcucumber.filter.tags=@Smoke -P local.

+To execute tests from Idea activate local profile in Maven in right top bar.

 2. Reporting